 Situated on the top of the cliff, southwest in the municipality of Sant Josep de sa Talaia, the hilltop village Es Cubells, by right, is one of the most beautiful on the island.
 You will enjoy walking its winding mountain paths, passing old white fincas (farmhouses), traditional terraces, ancient carob and olive trees.
-Altogether, it forms wonderful scenery so emblematic of Ibiza.
+Es Cubells property forms wonderful scenery that is so emblematic of Ibiza.

 Es Cubells property insights

 In this tiny settlement, almost all of the less than one thousand inhabitants are sprinkled around the countryside.
 The quiet residential area with charming properties, located in the hills of Es Cubells, enjoys panoramic views out to the sparkling turquoise sea and Formentera.